nicola-masarone/lpc1769-projects/lpc1769_DHT11_LCD/README.md

 where, apart from the obvious meaning of *Vcc* and *GND*, *DOUT* represents the bidirectional data exchange pin.

-The working signals of the module are shown in the following image:
+The signals of the module are shown in the following image:
 <p align="center">
   <img src="pic/DHT11_protocol.png" width=800/>
 </p>